Evolved Gas Analysis

 - Gas chromatography

-The coupling of the thermal analyser with the spectrometer/chromatograph can be done by different means:
+The coupling of the thermal analyzer with the spectrometer/chromatograph can be done by different means:

-- Heated transfer capillary (FTIR, GCMS, GC, MS)
+- Heated transfer capillaries (FTIR, GCMS, GC, MS)

 - Sniffer coupling (GCMS, GC, MS)